burn-sie/Scheduler-Watchbill-Generator/README.md

 This scheduler for me is now low priority.
 But if you want features added, then let me know and ill see what i can do.
 No promises.
 Next project will be creating a standalone program if time allows and i need a project.

+NOTE:
+  The warning for people scheduled during vacation will only work with office 2021+ for now.

 Navy Watchbill Generator